- <div style="background-image:url(/live/image/gid/74/width/1600/height/300/crop/1/30080_summer.rev.1452186498.jpg)"/>

 In addition to the mentoring from Lake Forest College faculty, students participating in the GSEF Program will be expected to complete 8-10 weeks of full-time (~40 hours per week) research on a Big Ten campus during the summer following their junior year.

-Please note that most of the CIC institutions have a summer research opportunity program already in place.
-If placed on one of these campuses, GSE Fellows will be expected to participate fully in the research directed activities and supplemental coursework (which typically includes: learning to write strong personal statements and abstracts, practicing giving talks, GRE preparation, etc.), and they are strongly encouraged to also attend social activities and other programs for their cohort.
+Please note that most of the Big Ten institutions have a summer research opportunity program already in place.
+If placed on one of these campuses, GSEF Fellows will be expected to participate fully in the research directed activities and supplemental coursework (which typically includes: learning to write strong personal statements and abstracts, practicing giving talks, GRE preparation, etc.), and they are strongly encouraged to also attend social activities and other programs for their cohort.

 Placement at a Big Ten institution

-Once chosen by Lake Forest College, the Graduate School Exploration Fellows will submit their materials to the ACM Coordinator and Campus Liaison for the Undergraduate Fellows Program (by no later than June 15th), so that their information can be shared with the Big Ten Academic Alliance staff and project coordinators who will match students with faculty mentors based on their academic and research interests.
+Once you have been chosen as a GSEF fellow by Lake Forest, you are encouraged to review and expand your writing statements.
+Final drafts of these statements (which you should work with your home campus mentors, career development offices, and/or writing centers to reach between 500-1000 words) should be sent to the ACM Liaison for the Fellows Program (by no later than July 1st) so that their information can be shared with the Big Ten Academic Alliance staff and project coordinators who will match students with faculty mentors based on their academic and research interests.

 Fellow Expectations and Benefits

 GSE Fellows are expected to take part in two Annual Summits in Chicago.
-Between their sophomore and junior year (August 17-18, 2017), GSE Fellows will engage in workshops, panels, and presentations that will help begin to prepare for their summer research experience the following summer.
+Between their sophomore and junior year, GSEF Fellows will engage in workshops, panels, and presentations that will help begin to prepare for their summer research experience the following summer.

 GSE Fellows will receive a $3,500 stipend (funded through the grant) during their 8-10 week summer research experience at a Big Ten institution between their junior and senior year.